amnn/3rd-year-report/report.md

 abstract: |
   This project aims to produce an interactive learning algorithm for context-free languages.
-To this end, I modify Angluin's \textit{k-bounded learning algorithm} --- an algorithm for learning a subset of context-free grammars, with the use of an oracle.
-The work is split between designing a model for the oracle that is conducive to interaction and modifying the algorithm itself to take advantage of certain restrictions that we can afford to make.
-In the end I measure the cost of accounting for errors by comparing two variants of the algorithm: One that assumes a perfect human oracle, and one that is fault-tolerant.
+To this end, I modify Angluin's \textit{k-bounded
+    learning algorithm} --- an algorithm for learning a subset of context-free grammars, with the use of an oracle.
+The work is split into three parts:
+  Designing a model for the oracle that is conducive to interaction, modifying the algorithm itself to take advantage of restrictions that we can afford to make, and improving performance when faced with errors.
 ...
 \pagebreak